|Army Service Corps||S4/215975||9 Line of Communication Company|

 Born in 1881, Archibald worked as a wood turner for Joseph Glossop before joining the Army at Ripley in December 1915 aged thirty-four.
+His parents were licensees of the Shoulder of Mutton at Fritchley for many years, until his mother’s death in 1925.
 He entered France on SS Archangel in October 1916 and worked in the field butchery.
 In September 1917 he was compulsorily transferred to the Royal Irish Rifles as rifleman “in the interests of the Service”.
 He had several hospital admissions for boils and skin problems.
 In May 1918 he was transferredback to the Army Service Corps.

 Medal Roll Index Card

 He was awarded the Victory and British War Medals.

 Local soldiers on leave from France this week include – Private Jesse Heappey, Gunner Samuel Taylor, Sgt Thomas Greenhough and Private Archie Roe, Fritchley.

 INQUEST NOT TO BE HELD ON FRITCHLEY MAN

 The District Coroner Mr A. N. Whiston, has decided not to hold an inquest on Archibald Rowe (58), and unemployed labourer of 6, Greenfields, Fritchley, who collapsed and died in Chase Wood, Crich, on Tuesday afternoon.